 Details View was all about showing off the Pen, including preview and code, but having more of the page dedicated to the description, tags, and comments of the Pen.

 In the 2.0 Editor, you can share the Pen with the Details Panel open, which includes the same things.
-You include panel=details as a query parameter.
+You include ?panel=details in the URL as a query parameter.
 Or if you’ve got the Details Panel open currently, select the menu option (or run the command) Copy Link with Layout and it will be there.

 The URL will look something like: